 Unchecked onboarding processes may be cutting into your profits.
-To gain a better understanding of what’s contributing to those expenses, let’s examine three ways investing in better onboarding processes will save you money, improve project management performance, and prepare your customers for continued success within the partnership.
+To better understand what’s contributing to those expenses, let’s examine three ways investing in better onboarding processes will save you money, improve project management performance, and prepare your customers for continued success within the partnership.

 1) Team Up Sales and Customer Success

-Combining acquisition and retention sales strategies accomplishes two things: First, it creates a seamless, consistent, and supportive transition for customers.
-Open communication takes the guesswork out of understanding the relationship your sales team established with the customer while also clarifying goals, customer expectations, budget, timelines, stakeholders, decision-makers—any information that eliminates the risk of duplicated tasks and wasting valuable time.
+Combining acquisition and retention sales strategies accomplishes two things: It creates a seamless, consistent, and supportive customer transition.
+Open communication takes the guesswork out of understanding the relationship your sales team established with the customer while also clarifying goals, customer expectations, budget, timelines, stakeholders, and decision-makers—any information that eliminates the risk of duplicated tasks and wasting valuable time.

 Second, it presents a distinction between the unique services of your sales team compared to those provided by your customer success team.
 And that often results in a budget targeted for each team.